 Becoming responsible with your money doesn’t just happen overnight.
 Learn how to adopt healthy financial habits and be the boss of your finances.

 As you may have figured out by now, managing money isn’t exactly like running a marathon.
 You wouldn’t expect to throw on your tennis shoes, head out the door, and be able to run a 26.2 mile marathon out of the blue.
 In the same sense, you shouldn’t expect to become financially fit overnight either.
-It takes training and practice to become financially responsible and build healthy habits when it comes to managing your money.
+It takes training and practice to become financially responsible and build healthy financial habits when it comes to managing your money.

 Follow these tips to get your finances in check: